-What you should do if you are having problems with smoke from a bonfire
+What should you do if you are having problems with smoke from a bonfire?

-You can do this by completing our on-line form ‘make a complaint about a bonfire’
+If the problem continues you can make a complaint to us by completing our form ‘make a complaint about a bonfire’

 Do I have to wait for the council to investigate my complaint?

-Bonfires connected with commercial, business or trade
+Bonfires that are from commercial, business or trade

 Burning waste on agricultural land- advice to Farmers

-Rochford District Council has not declared any part of our District as a smoke control zone.
+Rochford District Council has not declared any part of our district as a smoke control zone.